-You Have Soap or Shampoo in Your Eye.
-Now What?
+What to Do if You Have Soap or Shampoo in Your Eyes

 No matter how careful you are about keeping soap and shampoo out of your eyes (and you should definitely be very careful), it happens.
 And it’s no joke.
 The pain can last for an hour or more and make you worry that you’ve done permanent damage.